exposit/katamoiran/_posts/2016-12-23-6-against-the-dark.md

 And then I tried to playtest [*6 Against the Dark*]({{ site.baseurl }}/img/posts/2016-12-23/6AgainstTheDark_v1_alpha.pdf), and I liked my heroes too much to let them go inside the haunted house.
 I may have mentioned I'm a wimp.
 Yeah, yeah, kill your darlings, but that entity in there is *scary*.

-So I made some adaptations, and created [*6 Days to Adventure*]({{ site.baseurl }}/img/posts/2016-12-23/6DaystoAdventure_v1_alpha.pdf), a framework for those big Indiana Jones, Clive Cussler, romping across the Sahara or the Amazon, fighting Nazis and mad scientists, epic adventures.
+So I made some adaptations for those of us who are a little timid. [*6 Days to Adventure*]({{ site.baseurl }}/img/posts/2016-12-23/6DaystoAdventure_v1_alpha.pdf), a framework for those big Indiana Jones, Clive Cussler, romping across the Sahara or the Amazon, fighting Nazis and mad scientists, epic style adventures.

 Then I ran a playtest and it ended up being a paranormal romance.
 Haha.
 Go figure.